 Do you have the people, processes, technologies, domain expertise, and infrastructure in place to collaborate with a third-party partner and do it cost-effectively?

-Most ISVs we work with can self-assess, but maybe not in all areas.
-This is especially true for companies that are evolving at velocity.
+Most Healthcare companies we work with can self-assess, but maybe not in all areas.
+This is especially true for companies that are emerging onto the digital scene.
 Much like the adage, "You don't know what you don't know," a business may have a general idea of where they want to go but not the knowledge of how to get there.
 In this scenario, it's crucial to bring in an advisor who can help you clarify your goals and identify the specific steps to achieve them.

 For example, we once partnered with a global information analytics business specializing in science and health.
 Following a period of acquisition and growth, they wanted to take a holistic view of their offering to create a product that added value to research, funders, and stakeholders.
-We designed a new product experience that manifested their updated value proposition and better supported their research community and processes.
-This is the level of value you should demand from an engineering partner.
+We designed a new product experience that manifests their updated value proposition and better supports their research community and processes.

-Is the right person driving the search?
+Question 3 Is the right person driving the search?

-e realize this may be a sensitive topic because - if you're reading this - this section applies to you.
-We've found that when a company wants to differentiate itself through software or digital products, they need someone with experience in software or digital products to drive the search for a software engineering partner.
+We realize this may be a sensitive topic because - if you're reading this - this section applies to you.
+We've found that when a company wants to differentiate themselves through software or digital products, they need someone with experience in software or digital products to drive the search for a software engineering partner.

-Certainly, IT, procurement, legal, and other business functions should be involved in the process of selecting a partner.
-But they should not be leading the charter because they will not be the ones to consume the partner's services.
+IT, procurement, legal, and other support functions should also be involved in the process of selecting a partner, but they should not be leading the charter because they will not be the ones to ultimately consume that partner's services.

-The service consumers are most informed about the business context and technical roadmap and can identify whether potential partners can meet their requirements from a skill and process perspective.
+These individuals are the ones who are most informed about the business context and technical roadmap and can identify whether or not potential partners can meet their requirements from a skill and process perspective.

-For example, we partnered with an ITIL and MSP domain ISV that was looking for an outside team to help rearchitect and design their flagship monolith product to a scalable microservices-based platform.
-They also needed help to consolidate multiple products they had acquired over time onto one common platform.
-The CTO led the search to find the right partner to help them with software development, software verification, and testing - and chose GlobalLogic.
+For example, we partnered with a medical device company that was looking for an outside team to help further innovate and develop one of their critical highvisibility products.
+The Head of Clinical Care Software led the search to find the right partner to help them with software development, software verification, and testing - and chose GlobalLogic.

-One year into the process, the five teams working cohesively with the partner have already developed multiple modules in the latest tech stack in the revamped architecture with several new value-added features.
-We currently form about one-third of the client's development team and the company expects that to become 50/50 as development continues.
+Two years into the process, the two teams work cohesively and are developing new proofs of concept that could someday show up in new products.
+We currently form about one-third of their Dev team, and the company expects that to become 50/50 as development continues.